“Chuck and the guys are in the basement.”

 Rei rushed over and extracted an armful of cans, then waltzed back smoothly as Tess took the upholstered swivel chair.
 He lightly placed a can before her, set three others on the table as if arranging flowers, and glided into his seat.
 Steve caught his eye and shook his head.

-Tess frowned down at the table as she took the can and pried the tab with a nail done up in clean, translucent pearl.
+Tess frowned at the table as she took the can and pried the tab with a nail done up in clean, translucent pearl.
 She scanned the room without turning her head, timid under their regard, just like any girl from school might be.
-Then she noticed the Death Dealer.
+Then her eyes locked on the Death Dealer.
 Rei turned to follow her gaze.
 “That’s our mascot,” he said.

-Curt winced and shielded his brow with one hand.
+Curt winced and shielded his brow with one hand, obviously embarrassed by Rei’s lack of cool.

 Tess’s eyes narrowed and seemed to darken; the familiar steel crept into her attitude.
-She slouched back in the chair and cracked the can open noisily.
+She slouched back in the chair and cracked the can open.
 “Nice.”
-She slurped her Coke.

 “Steve said you’re a punk,” said Rei.
 Tess’s head spun toward Steve and she fixed him with a narrow-eyed stare, as if trying to read some betrayal in his face.